jcwinters/ha-saj-esolar-cloud/README.md

-# SAJ eSolar Air Integration for Home Assistant
+# SAJ eSolar Cloud Integration for Home Assistant

 A Home Assistant integration for SAJ eSolar cloud service, focused on H1 inverters with battery storage.

 This integration is a complete rewrite focused on H1 inverters with battery storage, using the cloud API.
-The "Air" suffix denotes its cloud-based nature and distinguishes it from other SAJ eSolar integrations.
+The "Cloud" suffix denotes its cloud-based nature and distinguishes it from other SAJ eSolar integrations.

 ## Features